tim-tm/CollisionMath/README.md

-# CollisionMath
+# collisionmath

-CollisionMath is a Java library which can help you handle collision math for games, physic engines or anything else.
+collisionmath is a Java library which can help you handle collision math for games, physic engines or anything else.

 ## Installation